lorenz/torcx-zfs/README.md

 Yes.
 Technically you can skip it if the Kernel release hasn't changed (not often), but I wouldn't.

 **What can I do to make ZFS imports faster?**
 By default this ZFSOnLinux doesn't use the ZFS import cache.
-You can enable it by executing `zfs set cachefile=/etc/zfs/zpool.cache`, but please read up on the effects of doing that.
+You can enable it by executing `zfs set cachefile=/etc/zfs/zpool.cache`, but please read up on the effects of doing that